open-contracting/standard-development-handbook/docs/github/integrations.md

 Used to build the handbook.
 See [the readme](https://github.com/open-contracting/standard-development-handbook/blob/master/README.md).

-## Requires.io

-Emails code@opendataservices.coop when a requirement has a security vulnerability, as configured on the [requires.io hooks page](https://requires.io/github/open-contracting/hooks/).
-The web interface can be used to see out-of-date requirements.

 ## Travis CI

 Used to run tests, and to build the documentation of the core standard and its profiles.